 Step Four: Introductory Meeting

 Meet with the Office of Campus Life.
 At your introductory meeting, Campus Life will review registered student organization expectations and policies.
 We’ll also discuss the recognition process and any questions you might have.
-It may be probable that the meeting with the Executive Vice President needs to be separate due to schedule conflicts.
-The purpose of meeting with the Executive Vice President of SGA is to prepare for the Senate meeting and go over the research phase to emphasize a collaborative Campus Life.

 Step Five: SGA Meeting